greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/SHOW.html.md

 ## <a id="section3"></a>Description

 `SHOW` displays the current settings of Greenplum Database system configuration parameters.
-You can set these parameters with the `SET` statement, or by editing the `postgresql.conf` configuration file of the Greenplum Database master.
+You can set these parameters with the `SET` statement, or by editing the `postgresql.conf` configuration file of the Greenplum Database coordinator.
 Note that some parameters viewable by `SHOW` are read-only — their values can be viewed but not set.
 See the Greenplum Database Reference Guide for details.

 ## <a id="section4"></a>Parameters